 The Floodwater Mosquito

 The Inland Floodwater Mosquito (Aedes vexans) lays its eggs in dry areas where there is a high likelihood of seasonal flooding.
 The eggs need a drying-out period and can survive for up to a year without any water contact.
-When the water arrives, it triggers the hatching process.
+When the spring flooding arrives, it triggers the hatching process.

 Handling Floodwater Mosquito Infestations

-Use insecticide on areas of your property that experience flooding in the spring, such as the verges of drainage ditches.
+Wear long-sleeved shirts and pants and use insecticides while in areas of your property that experience flooding in the spring.
 Use repellants with the active ingredient, DEET, to stop them from landing on you and biting.

-The Inland Floodwater mosquito doesn’t transmit West Nile Virus, but it can carry Eastern Equine Encephalitis, which is highly pathogenic, and in some cases, fatal.
+The Inland Floodwater mosquito doesn’t transmit West Nile Virus, but it can carry diseases including Eastern Equine Encephalitis.
+This disease is highly pathogenic, and in some cases, fatal.

 Mosquito Treatment – Three-Step Guide